-Visitors book flights to Perpignan because it is the type of destination which can be visited at almost any time of year.
+Many people book flights to Perpignan because it is the type of destination which can be visited at almost any time of year.
+Because of this, those looking for cheap flights to Perpignan should look out for deals on flights.
 The winter months (December to March) can be wetter and chilly, but this is more than made up for by the prospect of alpine sports like skiing and snowboarding.
 Between June and August, there is no better place to be than Perpignan, with the beach beckoning and the annual Les Jeudis de Perpignan running from mid-June to mid-August.
-During this event the streets of Perpignan come alive with a spectacular mix of colour, sound and rhythm from clowns, acrobats and tango to reggae, hip-hop and blues.
+Book flights to Perpignan at this time to see the streets come alive with a spectacular mix of colour, sound and rhythm from clowns and acrobats to tango, reggae, hip-hop and blues.
 The festivities see close to 800 lively performances take place for all the family to come and enjoy for free.

-But to see the town's attractions and have outdoor options too, try flying to Perpignan during May or September when travellers can enjoy Saint Bacchus, a huge annual wine festival which includes a night of blind-tasting carefully selected Roussillon wines.
+But to see the town's attractions and have outdoor options too, consider booking a flight to Perpignan during May or September when travellers can enjoy Saint Bacchus, a huge annual wine festival which includes a night of blind-tasting carefully selected Roussillon wines.

+Take a flight to Perpignan for the chance to relax in a stunning city bursting with historical and cultural appeal, and the beauty of the Pyrenees and the beaches of southern France on its doorstep.
 Walking tours of the old town are a must, with the 14th century splendour of St Jean's Cathedral, the Palace of the Kings of Majorca and the superb Romanesque Sculpture Centre all vying for your attention.
-And the city is a major cultural centre as well.
+The city is a major cultural centre as well.
 Sample a unique cuisine which straddles French and Spanish styles, peruse the creations of local artisans at the city market or watch the constant spectacle of street musicians serenading visitors.

 In the mountains around Perpignan, the months between December and March bring plenty of snow, and skiing is a major attraction.
 At other times, take a rental car and explore innumerable quaint villages and dramatically situated castles, hike, climb or even hang-glide over the tranquil valleys.